-A non-U.S. holder described in the second bullet point immediately above will be subject to a flat 30% tax on the net gain derived from the sale, exchange or other disposition, which may be offset by U.S.-source capital losses of the non-U.S. holder.
+A non-U.S holder described in the second bullet point immediately above will be subject to a flat 30% tax on the net gain derived from the sale, exchange or other disposition, which may be offset by U.S.-source capital losses of the non-U.S. holder.

 Regarding the third bullet point immediately above, we believe that we have not been and are not currently a United States real property holding corporation, and we do not expect to become one in the future based on anticipated business operations.
 However, no assurances can be provided in this regard.
-If we are or become a United States real property holding corporation, so long as our common stock is regularly traded on an established securities market (such as the NASDAQ Global Market), within the meaning of the applicable Treasury Regulations, our common stock will be treated as a United States real property interest only with respect to a non-U.S. holder that actually or constructively holds more than 5 percent of our common stock at any time during the shorter of the five year period preceding such sale or other disposition or such holder's holding period.
+If we are or become a United States real property holding corporation, so long as our common stock is regularly traded on an established securities market (such as the NASDAQ Global Market), within the meaning of the applicable Treasury Regulations, our common stock will be treated as a United States real property holding period.